andres-fr/python3-template/README.md

 #### GitHub releases config:

 Travis can be configured to upload to GitHub releases by running `travis setup releases`.
-If you do this yourself, be careful because this will reformat the `travis.yml` file, deleting all comments and blank lines (although the functionality won't be affected).
+If you do this yourself, be careful because **this will reformat the `travis.yml` file**, deleting all comments and blank lines (although the functionality won't be affected).
 A temporary backup will help with this.

 In the repo root, run `travis setup releases` and follow the steps: